 Penrose Estate is owned by the National Trust and

-there is a circular walk all around Loe Pool and this is accessible from the site. (see
+there is a circular walk all around Loe Pool which is accessible

-lead in front of Penrose House.
+of Penrose House.

 photos were taken around this walk.
 If you are feeling energetic